PabloRdrRbl/aerodynamics_practrice/README.md

     of the NACA 0018 airfoil.
-Throughout this report the pressure distribution over the airfoil surface will be analyzed at different angles of attack in order to get the relationship between its lift coefficient and the angle of attack, after that we could obtain the lift produced by the airfoil or a scaled real wing (thanks to the non-dimensional analysis).
+Throughout this report the pressure distribution over the airfoil surface will be analyzed at different angles of attack in order to get the relationship between its lift coefficient and the angle of attack, after that we could obtain the lift produced by the airfoil or a scaled real wing (thanks to the nondimensional analysis).
 Additionally, tunnel data are compared with the numerical ones provided by the popular software tool Xfoil, thus is possible to carry out a comparison between the numerical model and the wind tunnel data.